Kotlin/dokka/README.md

     outputFormat = 'html'
     outputDirectory = "$buildDir/javadoc"

-    // [Deprecated] These tasks will be used to determine source directories and classpath kotlinTasks {
-        defaultKotlinTasks() + [':some:otherCompileKotlin', project("another").compileKotlin]
-    }

     // In case of Gradle multiproject build, you can include subprojects here to get merged documentation
     // Note however, that you have to have the Kotlin plugin available in the root project subProjects = ["subproject1", "subproject2"]